susanyang17/doc/dev-ref/Using_Spreadsheet_JSP_Tag.md

 Firstly, `app4l.jsp` sends an AJAX request with required parameter such as desktop ID, spreadsheet UUID, and application related data to `ForLeaveServlet`.
-The servlet extracts necessary parameters to create `JsonUpdateBridge` object and call its `process()` to handle the AJAX request.
-Then responds with the JSON object which contains ZK AJAX response to the client.
-Then we use a Javascript utility object `zssjsp` provided by Spreadsheet to process ZK AJAX response and process other data of the JSON response according to our business logic.
+The servlet extracts necessary parameters to create `JsonUpdateBridge` object and calls its `process()` to handle the AJAX request.
+Then it responds with the JSON object which contains ZK AJAX response to the client.
+We can then use a Javascript utility object `zssjsp` provided by Spreadsheet to process ZK AJAX response and process other data of the JSON response according to our business logic.